Last update November 23, 2020 (10:20 AM CET)

 It is essential that you do not contact the local doctor or the emergency room in person when suspecting infection.
 Contact the doctor by phone first.

-Danish citizens will get their results within 72 hours via the platform sundhed.dk, while foreign citizens will be contacted by the health authorities if their test is positive.
+Please note: Danish citizens will get their results within 48 hours via the platform sundhed.dk, while foreign citizens will only be contacted by the health authorities if their test is positive.

 The situation regarding new infections in Denmark or other countries can change very quickly, which is why we provide the information on this page tentatively.
 Please also check your local authorities for further information.